swcarpentry/shell-novice/01-filedir.md

-such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory) As you can see, it also displays another special directory that's just called `.`, which means "the current working directory".
+such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory) As you can see, it also displays another special directory that's just called `.`, which means “this directory”, “the one you are in” or more precisely:"the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.
+Think of `..` as a shortcut to the parent directory and `.` as a shortcut to the directory you are already in (the current working directory)

 > ## Other Hidden Files {.callout}
 >